 Pentane and heavier NGLs can be separated from waste gas using pressurized membrane systems and adsorption/absorption systems.
-These systems are generally suitable for largescale systems.
+These systems are generally suitable for large-scale systems.
 Refrigeration and valve-expansion separation of pentane and heavier NGLs are generally suitable for small-scale operations and are fairly inexpensive.
 For recovering lighter NGLs such as propane, heat exchange and mechanical refrigeration are generally economical approaches.
 For high-pressure systems, 'Joule-Thompson' units can be used, although they generally have higher initial costs than mechanical refrigeration.
-'Cryogenic turbo-expansion' recovery is the most expensive option but can recover more gases.8
+'Cryogenic turbo-expansion' recovery is the most expensive option but can recover more gases.12

-Reported costs can be less than US\$0.07 per standard cubic meter (US\$2.00 per thousand standard cubic feet), based on gas flows of 10,000 standard cubic meters per day and on-shore locations within 80km of the gasprocessing facility.8
+Reported costs can be less than US\$0.07 per standard cubic meter (US\$2.00 per thousand standard cubic feet), based on gas flows of 10,000 standard cubic meters per day and on-shore locations within 80km of the gas-processing facility.12

-Figure 5: Transporting CNG and NGLs to a gas-processing facility by road
+Figure 5: Transporting CNG and NGLs to a gas-processing facility by road.

-Mitigation strategy 3: Store gases by injecting them into oil or gas reservoirs^{9,10}
+Mitigation strategy 3: Store gases by injecting them into oil or gas reservoirs^{13,14}

 Waste gas can be injected back into the reservoirs it was produced from, or other reservoirs, to increase oil production.
-In 2015, 17.5 trillion cubic feet of waste gas was reinjected worldwide,9 much more than the total volume of gas flared worldwide (5 trillion cubic feet or 145 billion cubic meters).
-Gas reinjection operations are unevenly distributed around the world (see figure 6 below), with most reinjection taking place in Algeria, Canada, Iran, Kazakhstan, Norway, the United States, the United Arab Emirates and Venezuela.9
+In 2015, 17.5 trillion cubic feet (or 440 bcm) of waste gas was reinjected worldwide,13 much more than the total volume of gas flared worldwide (5 trillion cubic feet or 140 bcm).
+Gas reinjection operations are unevenly distributed around the world (see figure 6 below), with most reinjection taking place in Algeria, Canada, Iran, Kazakhstan, Norway, the United States, the United Arab Emirates and Venezuela.13